parasol-aser/D4/README.md

 # D4: Fast Concurrency Debugging with Parallel Differential Analysis

-D4 is a tool that interatively detects concurrency errors in multithreaded Java programs in the Eclipse IDE.
-For most code changes, it detects data races and deadlocks instantly, i.e., less than 100ms after the change is introduced.
-D4 is powered by a set of parallel incremental algorithms for pointer analysis and happens-before analysis.
-We have also successfully integrated the pointer analysis code into the popular [WALA](https://github.com/april1989/Incremental_Points_to_Analysis.git) framework.

-A video demo of D4 is here:
+D4 is a tool that detects data races and deadlocks interactively in the Eclipse IDE for Java.
+For most code changes, it finishes in less than 0.1s after the change is introduced.
+A video demo of D4 is available below:

 [![IMAGE ALT TEXT](https://github.com/parasol-aser/D4/blob/master/d4_demo_fig.png)](https://www.youtube.com/watch?v=sAF4WYl7ANU&t=148s "D4 Demo")

-If you use this resource, please cite our PLDI'18 paper: "D4: Fast Concurrency Debugging with Parallel Differential Analysis".

 ### Software Dependencies
 - Java 1.8 to compile